Send push notifications to update your app.

 - iOS 8.0+

 The PushKit framework sends specific types of notifications—such as VoIP invitations, watchOS complication updates, and file provider change notifications—directly to your app for processing.
-(For a complete list of supported notification types, see

 The device wakes only when it receives a PushKit notification, which can improve battery life.